White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Executive director and commission

 On November 13, 2017, Holly Ham was appointed as executive director of the Initiative.
 Prior to this appointment, Ham served as Assistant Secretary for Management at the U.S. Department of Education, also in the Trump Administration.

 On December 17, 2019, the Department of Commerce confirmed that Tina Wei Smith, a Former Department of Labor appointee, would replace Ham as executive director.
 Ms. Smith was a former graduate of the University of Illinois and a key advisor of then Secretary of Labor Elaine Chao.

 On January 27, 2020, Vice President Mike Pence swore in 13 members of the President's Advisory Commission on Asian Americans and Pacific Islanders including Paul S. Hsu, Congresswoman Amata C. Radewagen, Herman Martir, Governor Eddie Calvo, Doris Flores Brooks, Grace Y. Lee, Prem Parameswaran, Michelle P. Steel, Chiling Tong, Jennifer Carnahan, George Leing, Jan-Ie Low, and Keiko Orrall.

+Biden Administration

+On May 28, 2021, President Biden signed Executive Order 14031 reestablishing the Initiative at the Department of Health and Human Services and renaming it the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI).
+On December 9, 2021, the Department of Health and Human Services announced that U.S. Trade Representative Ambassador Katherine Tai would become a co-chair of the Initiative alongside Health and Human Services Secretary Xavier Becerra.
+Each entity of the Initiative worked to "advance equity, justice, and opportunity for AA and NHPI communities in the United States."

+Priorities

+According to Executive Order 14031, the Initiative was tasked with advancing "equity, justice, and opportunity for AA and NHPI communities by coordinating Federal interagency policymaking and program development efforts to eliminate barriers to equity, justice, and opportunity faced by AA and NHPI communities, including by advancing policies, programs, and initiatives."
+This includes: